Fastrada: Legend and popular culture

 The Fastrada legend tells of a magic ring that Fastrada is said to have received from Charlemagne.
 This ring, the stone of which was a gift from a snake, bound Charlemagne to Fastrada in such a way that he did not want to release her corpse for burial even when it was already beginning to decompose.
 Eventually Archbishop Turpin of Reims took the ring and threw it in a lake near Aachen.

 The Stephen Schwartz musical Pippin features a stylized Fastrada, portrayed by Leland Palmer in the original 1972 Broadway cast, by Chita Rivera in the 1981 television film, and by Charlotte d'Amboise in the 2013 Broadway revival.
+She is portrayed as fabulous but scheming, and prefers her son Lewis to her stepson Pippin.